-Play a song from your Music Library, or import an audio file into Anytune to create a record containing all of your "song data" or configuration, including settings (tempo, pitch, ...) marks, loops, notes, lyrics and the location of the audio file.
+When you play a song from your Music Library, or import an audio file into Anytune a record is created containing all of your "song data" or configuration, including settings (tempo, pitch, ...) marks, loops, notes, lyrics and the location of the audio file.

 Tap the Tunes category to view all your Anytune Tunes and folders and playlists.

 - The All Tunes list contains every song that Anytune has ever played.